Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.

-- The White Sox have a 4.95 team ERA that ranks 27th across all MLB pitching staffs.
+- The White Sox's 4.95 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to allow 190 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to surrender 193 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- The righty last pitched on Wednesday against the Baltimore Orioles, when he went six innings, allowing five earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Detroit Tigers, when he tossed 5 1/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.